wdawson/okta.github.io/_source/_use_cases/hooks/api-am-hook/objects-api-am-token-hook.md

 ## See Also

-For a general introduction Okta inline hooks, see [Inline Hooks](/use_cases/hooks/).
+For a general introduction to Okta inline hooks, see [Inline Hooks](/use_cases/hooks/).

 For setup steps for the API Acccess Management inline hook, see [API Acess Management Inline Hook Setup](/use_cases/hooks/setup/api-am-setup.md).